 In the fall of 1992, Rev. Yvonne Shaudt was installed as minister and served faithfully for the next five years.
 In September 1997, Rev Mark Welch came to The Union Church as interim minister for one year and was followed by Rev. Nancy Rockwell who served the congregation during 1998-1999.

 In March 2000, The Union Church installed the Rev. Wayne Pruitt as its settled minister.
 During Rev. Pruitt’s ministry The Union Church completed an ambitious Capital Campaign enabling the church to bring to fruition its goal of full accessibility, restore its historic Skinner organ and seed innovative mission work.
 The church embraced international service missions in Nicaragua and Zambia and renewed its covenant as an inclusive church, welcoming all.
-When Rev. Pruitt resigned to live in Spain in the spring of 2008, the congregation was ably guided through a spiritually joyful transition by interim pastors Rev. Rob Asinger and Rev. Ned Parker, culminating in March 2009 with the calling of our beloved pastor Rev. Stacy Swain.
+When Rev. Pruitt resigned to live in Spain in the spring of 2008, the congregation was ably guided through a spiritually joyful transition by interim pastors Rev. Rob Asinger and Rev. Ned Parker, culminating in March 2009 with the calling of Rev. Stacy Swain.
 Rev. Swain served as Senior Pastor until June 2021, leading the church through many years of health and growth, and another successful Capital Campaign to preserve its historic slate roof, redesign spaces for children and youth, and support mission partnerships and work.

 In June 2016, the congregation voted to call the Rev. Amy Clark Feldman as the church’s first Associate Pastor for Youth and Families.
 The Rev. Megan Berkowitz was called in Spring 2023 to serve as our settled Senior Pastor.
 The church is blessed by her leadership and spiritual guidance as God leads us into this new season of the life of the church.